hackforla/UI-UX/README.md

 - Read the [guide for using our Github Kanban boards](https://docs.google.com/document/d/11Fe7mNdmPBP5bD_yLJ1C0_I1TmoK47AuHHrdhdDyWCs/edit#heading=h.nl3p4nf4eqb4) (working draft) and add any comments if there are portions that are not clear (this helps us make it better).
 - All Hack for LA teams use Figma for our collaborative design.
 New to Figma?
 Learn more: [Figma for Beginners videos 1-4](https://www.youtube.com/watch?v=dXQ7IHkTiMM&ab_channel=Figma)
 - All Hack for LA teams generally work in an Agile framework.
 Read more about Agile and how it relates to Kanban [HERE](https://www.atlassian.com/agile).
-- Check out the [open Design roles](https://github.com/hackforla/UI-UX/projects/3) and [open Research roles](https://github.com/hackforla/UI-UX/projects/2) we have available.
+- Check out the [open Design roles](https://github.com/hackforla/UI-UX/projects/3), [open Research roles](https://github.com/hackforla/UI-UX/projects/2) and [open Content Design/Writing roles](https://github.com/hackforla/UI-UX/projects/7) we have available.

 ### Step 3.
 Join the CoP Meeting - Come meet everybody!
 - Join our UI/UX Community of Practice meeting Wednesday at 6 pm PST via [Zoom](https://us06web.zoom.us/j/89597380276?pwd=TWFxajJmMnd1YXBBM05GSHNYdElSQT09).